 [The SPDC Army] entered in our area, we couldn't stay in there so we moved to another place...
-At that time just a few children could attend school and we had only two teachers and the school had till grade #2.
+At that time just a few children could attend school and we had only two teachers...
 We couldn't pay the teachers' salary.
-Luckily, the local organizations helped us for paying the teachers' salary.
-Each teacher could earn 15,000 baht per year.
+Luckily, a local organisation helped us pay the teachers' salary.
+Each teacher could earn 15,000 baht (US \$450) per year.
 And they also provided us some teachers.
 Before we fled, the school had till grade #4 and it was recognized by village tract.